Kapiolani Townhouse

 No analysis available

-I searched for leasehold language such as lease expiry, ground lease, lease ends, renewed through, or expires in a specific year.
-No such information appeared in the public remarks, so the expiry year remains unknown.
+I searched for leasehold language such as lease expires, ground lease, renewed through, or a specific expiry year, but found nothing.
+Based on the remarks provided, the lease expiry year cannot be determined.

 No analysis available